Michigan Gov. Rick Snyder reportedly weighs look at MSU's handling of sex abuse claims

 US OLYMPIC COMMITTEE DEMANDS USA GYMNASTICS BOARD MEMBERS RESIGN IN WAKE OF NASSAR SCANDAL

-His accusers -- they included U.S. Olympic gymnasts Mckayla Maroney, Aly Raisman, Gabby Douglas and Simone Biles -- said he would use his ungloved hands to touch them inappropriately while they were on a table seeking help for various injuries.
+His accusers -- including U.S. Olympic gymnasts Mckayla Maroney, Aly Raisman, Gabby Douglas and Simone Biles -- said he would use his ungloved hands to touch them inappropriately while they were on a table seeking help for various injuries.

 Many of the victims accused the school of mishandling complaints about Nassar, some of which date back more than two decades.